Search Jobs In Salinas

 NOTES:

-APPLICATION & SELECTION PROCEDURES
+APPLICATION AND SELECTION PROCEDURES

-Apply On-Line at https://www.governmentjobs.com/careers/montereycounty/
+Apply on-line at https://www.governmentjobs.com/careers/montereycounty

 Monday - Friday, 8:00 AM - 5:00 PM by contacting:

-Monterey County Probation
+Monterey County Health Department

-Attn: Human Resources
+Attn: Human Resources Division

-Salinas, CA 93901
+Salinas, CA 93906.

 The selection process is tentative, and applicants will be notified if changes are made.
 To assess applicants' possession of required qualifications, the examination process may include an oral examination, pre-examination exercises, performance examination, and/or written examination.
 The competitive examination process includes submittal of required application materials.
 A complete application package will include:

-• A completed County of Monterey employment application
+• A completed County of Monterey Employment Application

-• Responses to the supplemental questions
+• Responses to the Supplemental Questions

 Applicants who fail to provide all required materials by the final filing deadline will not be considered.
 Resumes, cover letters, letters of interest, and other correspondence will not be accepted as a substitute for required application materials.
 All required application materials will be competitively evaluated.
 Those applicants that are determined to be the most appropriately qualified will be invited to participate further in the selection process.
-To assess applicants' possession of required qualifications, the process may include an oral examination, pre-exam exercises, performance exam, and/or written examination.

-EQUAL OPPORTUNITY AND REASONABLE ACCOMODATION
+EQUAL OPPORTUNITY AND REASONABLE ACCOMMODATION:

 http://www.co.monterey.ca.us/government/departments-a-h/human-resources/human-resources/benefits/benefit-summary-sheet

-Closing Date/Time: 7/7/2025 12:00 AM Pacific
+Closing Date/Time: 1/11/2026 11:59 PM Pacific

 Special Instructions